russianvivi/bc2rome/README.md

 - Integrate some kind of Admin Tool

 ## Special Thanks to
-- VeniceUnleashed for Project Rome and all their great projects
+- VeniceUnleashed for Project Rome (former Emulator Nexus) and all their great projects
 - DICE for this awesome game